 Before referring the child, the person making the referral must inform the child's parent that the referral will be made.
 The referral must be in writing and include the reason why the person believes the child has a disability.
 Others who reasonably believe a child has a disability may also refer the child to the school district in which the child resides.
-A referral of a child residing in the Mineral Point School District may be sent to Dixie Dempsey at the school district address above.
+A referral of a child residing in the Mineral Point School District may be sent to the director of pupil services at the school district address above.